gbeaty/scunits/README.md

 - BigInt support
 - More units
 - Verify compilation times are kept reasonable.
-- Dims#Pow, Measure.pow and UnitM.pow functions
+- Type-level rational numbers so `pow` functions are possible.
 - Logarithmic scale units
 - Find a small, more performant type-level integer library.
 - If possible, make the type signatures readable.